 The spirit of the rule is to keep the ball in motion.
 14. BOUNCING THE BALL

-The field umpire shall bounce the ball in the following cases:
+The field umpire shall bounce the ball in the following cases: -

-- (a) As in Law 6 (b). - (b) When in doubt as to which player has taken a mark. - (c) When a player who has taken a mark or been given a free kick is unable, through accident, to take advantage thereof. - (d) When a player in kicking off from behind kicks off from outside the kick-off lines, the ball to be bounced at the spot on the kickoff line nearest to where the breach took place. - (e) In scrimmages. - (f) When the field umpire has bounced the ball, and it goes over the goal or behind lines without having been touched by any player. - (g) In the cases provided for by Laws 13 (d) and 31 (i).
+(a) As in Law 6 (b).

+(b) When in doubt as to which player has taken a mark .

+(c) When a player who has taken a mark or been given a free kick is unable, through accident, to take advantage thereof.

+(d) When a player in kicking off from behind kicks off from outside the kick-off lines, the ball to be bounced at the spot on the kick-off line nearest to where the breach took place.

+(e) In scrimmages.

+(f) When the field umpire has bounced the ball, and it goes over the goal or behind lines without having been touched by any player.

+(g) In the cases provided for by Laws 13 (d) and 31 (i).

-15. HOW PLAYER MAY BE BROUGHT DOWN
+15. HOW PLAYER MAY BE CHECKED

-- (a) A player with the ball may be fairly met by an opponent and brought down by the use of the hip shoulder, chest, arms or open hands. - (b) A player may be pushed in the chest or side or shouldered by an opponent if the ball is not more than five yards away.
+(a) A player with the ball may be fairly met by an opponent by the use of the hip, shoulder, chest, arms or open hands.

+(h) A player may be pushed in the chest or side or shepherded in accordance with these Laws, by an opponent, provided the ball is not more than five yards away.